ycswaves/blog/_posts/2015-07-25-web-performance-fewer-request.md

 {% endhighlight %}
 The 2 values, "-260px" and "-90px", defines the top-left position of the sprite-image.
 In this case, to display the target small image, it requires the sprite-image to move left by 260px and up by 90px.
 And that's why you never see positive values for `background-position`.

+### 3. Combined Scripts and Stylesheets
+Generally, using external scripts and stylesheets is better for performance.
+From software engineering's point of view, it's good to modularize the code by breaking it into many small files, which means more HTTP requests.

+Combining files is easy, and minifying the files can also be done along with the combining process.
+However it will be difficult if different pages require different combinations of modules.
+(Maybe take a look at RequireJS)